 Welcome

-Join us from 11:00 AM – 5:45 PM EST for the Virtual Neuroaffirming IEP Summit, Pt.
+Join us from 11:00 AM – 5:30 PM EST (updated time) for the Virtual Neuroaffirming IEP Summit, Pt.
 2, where educators, advocates, clinicians, and families will come together to explore what it truly means to support neurodivergent learners through a neuroaffirming lens.

 Throughout the day, speakers will discuss the importance of neuroaffirming practices in inclusive classrooms, the role of intersectionality in AAC access, and why culturally responsive approaches are essential when supporting Black and Brown neurodivergent learners.
 Sessions will also explore how language shapes IEPs and student identity, as well as the critical role of nervous system awareness and regulation in school environments.